 - Misprice Your Home: You need to know your property’s true value.
 Price it too high and buyers won’t bite.
 Price it low and you leave money on the table.
 Use a home worth calculator and a CMA report to find the right price.

-- Neglect Marketing: A home on sale without marketing is like Silver Dollar City without roller coasters – pointless!
+- Ignore Marketing: A home on sale without marketing is like Silver Dollar City without roller coasters – pointless!
 In Missouri’s competitive market, high-quality photos and a well-written description are essential.
-You can add a free yard sign to reach the widest audience.
+You can add a free yard sign to reach drive-by traffic.

-- Ignore Seller Disclosures: Skip any of the legal forms and Missouri seller disclosures, and you’ll be in a pickle soon.
+- Neglect Seller Disclosures: Skip any of the legal forms and Missouri seller disclosure form, and you’ll be in a pickle soon.
 Ensure you complete all required disclosures and hire a Missouri real estate attorney to help with the process.

 - Fail to Negotiate Smartly: When a buyer extends a low offer, don’t fold.
 Stand firm on your asking price and terms.
 Buyers will test you—respond with the resolve of a Chiefs quarterback in overtime.

-Alternatives to Selling Your Home By Owner in Missouri
+Are There Any Alternatives to Selling Your Home By Owner in Missouri?

-If selling your home on your own is too daunting, here are some alternatives you can consider:
+Yes.
+If selling your home on your own is too daunting, here are some alternatives:

 - Flat Fee MLS Services: You pay a fixed fee to list your home on the MLS and gain increased exposure.
 You stay in control of the sale and avoid high commissions.